CONTENTS

 metabolic

-- Hyperkalemia 📖 (especially BRASH syndrome 📖).
+- Hyperkalemia 📖 (especially BRASH syndrome 📖) or hypokalemia.

 - Hypothyroidism or hyperthyroidism.